When to see your doctor

 • unintended loss of weight.

 These lists are by no means comprehensive.
-Remember, it is always better to have gone to your doctor too soon rather than too late.
+Remember, it is always better to have gone to your doctor with any concerns you may have too soon, rather than too late.